 Step 3: Determine which programs to expand, keep, or cut.
-There is a strong case to keep or perhaps expand programs that score well on criteria like Salt Lake City and Columbia used.
+There is a strong case to keep or perhaps expand programs that score well on criteria like those used by Salt Lake City and Columbia.
 The formation and expansion of Salt Lake City's Civilian Response Team is a good example.
-The Civilian Response Team program was created to be a public safety response to low-hazard, nonemergency, police-related calls for service.
-The intent is to supplement traditional police response with responders with different skill sets that are a better fit to certain types of calls, as illustrated in Exhibit 5.
+The Civilian Response Team program was created to be a public safety response to low-hazard, non-emergency, policerelated calls for service.
+The intent is to supplement traditional police response with responders who have different skill sets that are a better fit for certain types of calls, as illustrated in Exhibit 5.

 As we can see in Exhibit 6, the Civilian Response Team scored highly on many of the city's criteria.
-You will notice that it received the lowest score on several criteria as well.
+It also received the lowest score on several criteria.
 Rarely will a local government find the perfect program that addresses all the criteria equally well.
-The job of the budget is to find the programs that have the greatest potential and weigh trade-offs between these options.
+The job of the budget is to find the programs that have the greatest potential and weigh trade-offs among these options.

-Just like any other local government, Salt Lake City and Columbia have to balance their budgets within revenue constraints.
-That could mean expanding programs need to be balanced out with cuts in other areas.
+Just like any other local government, Salt Lake City and Columbia must balance their budgets within revenue constraints.
+This could mean that expanding programs need to be balanced out with cuts in other areas.
 Cuts can be targeted to programs that don't score well against the criteria.